etereo-io/edge-next/README.md

   - MongoDB
   - In Memory DB
 - Content CRUD
+  - [] Document and finish permissions on content api
   - Add validations on client side and server side
   - Allow to upload files
   - Link author